 Proverbs - Today in Proverbs chapter 11 verse 24 we read – “One person gives freely, yet gains even more.”
 Do you give freely?
 Do you give often?
 Do you believe that by giving freely you will ultimately gain even more?
 I do believe this Proverb is so true.
 I heard a very inspirational speaker recently talk about how she was diagnosed with a chronic disease and how she became completely depressed.
 But, she somehow found the courage to begin giving to others in need in her community and she found that her life was completely transformed by simply giving.
 She was no longer depressed about living with the chronic disease, but found herself happier than ever before.
 Simply because she chose to give freely.
 How might God be calling you in your life to give more freely than ever before?
 Is it maybe by tithing to your church?
 Is it maybe by volunteering at a local charity once a month?
 Is it maybe by going to serve in another part of the world?
 Can you find the courage to give freely?
 Who can you give a hug to freely today like this young man below is giving?

-Do you know your Glorious?
-Click here for Glory!
+Do you want to be made stronger?
+Click here for Strength!